opengisch/QField-docs/documentation/get-started/settings.en.md

 ---
-title: General settings
+title: QField General Settings
 tx_slug: documentation_get-started_settings
 ---

-# General settings
+# QField General settings

-The general settings page allows you to control basic appearance and behavior of the app.
+The general settings screen allows you to control basic appearance and behavior of the app.

 ## Customize search bar